 In this case, let’s see what happens when we sort the columns by values.

 We can solve this blank or hidden cell problem easily.
-If the dataset contains such cells We have to select the whole dataset and then sort it by values.
+If the dataset contains such cells.
+We have to select the whole dataset and then sort it by values.

-➤ The “SORT” function is only available for “Excel 365”.
-You won’t be able to use this function unless you have this version of excel.
+➤ The SORT and SORTBY functions are only available for Excel 365.
+You won’t be able to use this function unless you have this version of Excel.

 ➤ If you have a blank cell in your data table, select the whole data table to sort by value.

-➤ You can auto-sort columns by their value when you use the “SORT” function.
+➤ You can auto-sort columns by their value when you use the SORT function.

-➤ Always select the header column cell when you sort your data.
+➤ Always select the column header cell when you sort your data.

 For doing practice by yourself, we have provided a Practice section like the one below on each sheet on the right side.
 Please do it by yourself.

 You may download the following Excel workbook for better understanding and practice yourself.